Pumpkin Soup

 Serves 6

-This creamy pumpkin soup recipe is super comforting and warming - perfect for a cool fall night.
-I recommend making it with fresh kabocha squash, but buttercup squash, red kuri squash, Hubbard squash, or even butternut squash would work here too.
+This creamy pumpkin soup recipe is comforting and warming—perfect for a cool fall night.
+I recommend making it with fresh kabocha squash, but buttercup squash, red kuri squash, or butternut squash would work here too.

 Ingredients